 We can accommodate any colour space including Rec709, Rec2020, P3, SRGB and more.
 You do not have to do your own XYZ conversion.
 In fact, we prefer doing it here because we have extremely accurate methods and can ensure the picture is an exact match to your grade.
 All our QC facilities are fully calibrated to SMPTE and Dolby standards.Delivering 10bit DPX log files:

 We can accept files in log colour space.
 However, this will require a more in-depth colour space conversion.
 This will effect your quote so it is important to let us know if you are delivering in this format.Audio:

-Your sound should ideally be delivered as 48Khz WAV no more than 24bit.
+If you're submitting Quicktime or similar then sound can be taken directly from this.
+If you're submitting an image sequence then sound should ideally be delivered as 48Khz WAV no more than 24bit.
 Each channel should be provided as a separate WAV file and clearly labeled.
 We can accommodate for mute, mono, stereo, 5,1, 7.1 and Dolby Atmos.

 Please see above for information about frame rate conversions from 25 to 24.
 We usually pitch correct using the DIRAC algorithm but others are available on request such as MPEX3.

 All our QC facilities are fully calibrated to Dolby standards.

 Reference level -20 dBFS at an SPL of 85 dBc

 Note that average levels should not exceed 82dB.
 This standard is based on measurements by the Dolby LEQ Meter which gives a numeric value to a loudness average over the duration of film.
 The sound level of 82dB is considered internationally to be the acceptable maximum level.Subtitles:

 Subtitles should idealy be submitted in the Texas Instruments "CineCanvas" DCI compliant XML format.